 Simply put: Wind speed.
 When tropical cyclones are just starting out as general areas of low pressure with the potential to strengthen, they’re called tropical depressions.
 They’re given sequential numbers as they form during a storm season so the National Hurricane Center (NHC) can keep tabs on them.

-Once a cyclone’s winds kick up to 39 miles per hour and sustain that speed for 10 minutes, it becomes a tropical storm and the NHC gives it a name.
-If the cyclone keeps growing and sustains 74 mph winds, it graduates to hurricane.
+Once a cyclone’s winds kick up to 39 mph and sustain that speed for 10 minutes, it becomes a tropical storm and the NHC gives it a name.
+If the cyclone keeps growing and sustains 74 mph winds, it graduates to a hurricane.

 Once we call it a hurricane, how do we categorize it?